-Torotoro micros (B$35) with Sindicato de Transporte Mixto Toro Toro Turistico depart daily, when full, from around 7am until late in the afternoon, however, waits can vary; 1½ hours isn't unusual.
+Torotoro micros (B$35) with Sindicato de Transporte Mixto Toro Toro Turistico depart daily, when full, from around 7am until late in the afternoon, but waits can vary; 1½ hours isn't unusual.
 Arrive around 7am or go with a group and it should be quick.
 Services to the western part of the valley leave from the corner of Avs Ayacucho and Aroma.
 For Villa Tunari, micros to Chapare leave from the corner of Avs República and Oquendo.

 Expreso Campero runs minivans to Aquile and Peña Colorada leaving Cochabamba at noon, 4pm and 6pm.